Alison Wood Brooks

-Despite these differences in emotional experience, anxiety and excitement have similar physiological arousal profiles, but different effects on performance.
+Despite these differences, anxiety and excitement have similar physiological arousal profiles, but different effects on performance.

-Efforts to transform anxiety into calmness are usually ineffective due to the large shift from negative emotion to neutral or positive emotion and from physiological activation to low arousal levels, noted Brooks.
+Efforts to transform anxiety into calmness can be ineffective due to the large shift from negative emotion to neutral or positive emotion and from physiological activation to lower arousal levels, noted Brooks.

-Such efforts to calm physiological arousal during anxiety can result in a paradoxical increase in the suppressed emotion, reported Stefan Hofmann of Boston University and colleagues.
+Such efforts to calm physiological arousal during anxiety can result in a paradoxical increase in the suppressed emotion, reported Stefan Hofmann and colleagues of Boston University.

 However, most people in Woods’ studies inaccurately believed that this is the best way to handle anxiety.